GaneshGS/classification_model/README.md

 Please refer the document_classes file for knowing the class tags the model uses for document classification.

 The backend code is a classification model which is already built and the front end code of serving the model on the web platform is in process.

+Perhaps, the model will be serving the model on the Tensorflow serving.